 Prior to the first stage in the life-cycle of our drugs, we perform a significant amount of work using our proprietary antisense technology to design chemical compounds that interact with specific genes that are good targets for drug discovery.
 From these research efforts, we hope to identify a development candidate.
-The designation of a development candidate is the first stage in the life-cycle of our drugs.
+The designation of a development candidate is the start of the development stage, which is the first stage in the life-cycle of our drugs.
 A development candidate is a chemical compound that has demonstrated the necessary safety and efficacy in preclinical animal studies to warrant further study in humans.

 During the first step of the development stage, we or our partners study our drugs in Investigational New Drug, or IND,-enabling studies, which are animal studies intended to support an IND application and/or the foreign equivalent.
 An approved IND allows us or our partners to study our development candidate in humans.
-If the regulatory agency approves the IND, we or our partners initiate Phase 1 clinical trials in which we typically enroll a small number of healthy volunteers to ensure the development candidate is safe for use in patients.
-If we or our partners determine that a development candidate is safe based on the Phase 1 data, we or our partners initiate Phase 2 studies that are generally larger scale studies in patients with the primary intent of determining the efficacy of the development candidate.
+If the regulatory agency approves the IND, we or our partners initiate a Phase 1 clinical trial in which we typically enroll a small number of healthy volunteers to ensure the development candidate is safe for use in patients.
+If we or our partners determine that a development candidate is safe based on the Phase 1 data, we or our partners initiate Phase 2 studies that are generally larger studies in patients with the primary intent of determining the preliminary efficacy and safety of the development candidate.

 The final step in the development stage is Phase 3 studies to gather the necessary safety and efficacy data to request marketing authorization from the Food and Drug Administration, or FDA, and/or foreign equivalents.
-The Phase 3 studies typically involve larger numbers of patients and can take up to several years to complete.
-If the data gathered during the trials demonstrates acceptable safety and efficacy results, we or our partner will submit an application to the FDA and/or its foreign equivalents for marketing authorization.
+Phase 3 studies typically involve larger numbers of patients and can take up to several years to complete.

+If the data gathered during the Phase 3 trials demonstrates acceptable safety and efficacy results, we or our partner will submit an application to the FDA and/or its foreign equivalents for marketing authorization.
 This stage of the drug's life-cycle is the regulatory stage.

-If a drug achieves marketing authorization, it moves into the commercialization stage, during which our partner will market and sell the drug to patients.
-Although our partner will ultimately be responsible for marketing and selling the partnered drug, our efforts to discover and develop a drug that is safe, effective and reliable contributes significantly to our partner's ability to successfully sell the drug.
+If the FDA or a foreign equivalent grants marketing authorization for a drug, it moves into the commercialization stage.
+During this stage we or our partner will market and sell the drug to patients.
+Although our partner may ultimately be responsible for marketing and selling a partnered drug, our efforts to discover and develop a drug that is safe, effective and reliable contributes significantly to our partner's ability to successfully sell the drug.
 The FDA and its foreign equivalents have the authority to impose significant restrictions on an approved drug through the product label and on advertising, promotional and distribution activities.
 Therefore, our efforts designing and executing the necessary animal and human studies are critical to obtaining claims in the product label from the regulatory agencies that would allow us or our partner to successfully commercialize our drug.
 Further, the patent protection afforded our drugs as a result of our initial patent applications and related prosecution activities in the United States and foreign jurisdictions are critical to our partner's ability to sell our drugs without competition from generic drugs.
 The potential sales volume of an approved drug is dependent on several factors including the size of the patient population, market penetration of the drug, and the price charged for the drug.